atbcb/ICTTestingBaseline/docs/18AudioTranscript.md

 ### Test Instructions
 1. Check that either
-    1. a mechanism is available within the page content or media player to pause or stop the audio, **OR**
+    1. a mechanism is available within the page content, browser, media player, or operating system to pause or stop the audio, **OR**
-    1. a mechanism is available within the page content or media player to control audio volume independently from the overall system volume level.
+    1. a mechanism is available within the page content, browser, media player, or operating system to control audio volume independently from the overall system volume level.

 ### Test Results
 * If the above check fails, SC 1.4.2, WCAG Conformance Requirement 5: Non-interference, and Baseline 18 fail.